-The classification of impaired loans or financing and the Bank's provision impairment is consistent with the standard under Malaysian Financial Reporting Standards 9 (MFRS9) and BNM Guidelines on Financial Reporting.
+The classification of impaired loans and the Bank's provision impairment is consistent with the standard under Malaysian Financial Reporting Standards 9 (MFRS9) and BNM Guidelines on Financial Reporting.

-The loan or financing of the Bank are classified as impaired when they meet the following criteria:
+The loans of the Bank are classified as impaired when they meet the following criteria:

 - i.
 Where the principal or interest or both of the loan is past due for more than 90 days or 3 months.
 In the case of revolving facilities, (e.g. overdraft facilities), the facility shall be classified as impaired where the outstanding amount has remained in excess of the approved limit for a period of more than 90 days or 3 months; or - ii.
-Where the amount is past due or the outstanding amount has been in excess of the approved limit for 90 days or 3 months or less and the loan exhibits weaknesses in accordance with Bank's Credit Risk Measurement Framework that would render the account as impaired; or - iii.
+Where the amount is past due or the outstanding amount has been in excess of the approved limit for 90 days or 3 months or less and the loan exhibits weaknesses in accordance with Bank's Credit Risk Measurement Framework that would render the account as impaired; or

+- iii.
 Where repayments are scheduled on intervals of 3 months or longer, the loan or financing is classified as impaired as soon as a default occurs; or - iv.
-When the loan is classified as rescheduled and restructured in the Central Credit Reference Information System (CCRIS) in accordance with regulatory requirements.
+When the loan is classified as rescheduled and restructured in the Central Credit Reference Information System (CCRIS) in accordance with regulatory requirements; or - v.
+Occurrence of a material adverse events/ circumstances such as significant financial difficulties including concession granted, breach of contract (default or delinquency in principal or interest payment), high possibilities of being wound up/ adjourned bankrupt or decreasing cash flow in near future.